BND Hamburger Icon

 Benefits of starting a podcast

-If you still don’t know if it’s worth your time to create a podcast, consider the many benefits of talking directly to current and potential customers and clients.
+If you still don’t know if it’s worth your time to create a podcast, consider the following benefits.

-Podcasting allows you to build a relationship with your audience, opening doors to new opportunities.
+Podcasting allows you to build a relationship with your audience, thereby opening doors to new opportunities.

 “Whether you’re hosting your own [show] or appearing as a guest on another show, you’re connecting with someone in your industry or field, which can lead to additional work and collaboration down the line,” Held said.